Gemella morbillorum: Pathogenicity

-G. morbillorum is rarely a cause of disease in humans, though it may be found benignly in the oropharyngeal area.
+Gemella morbillorum is rarely a cause of disease in humans, though it may be found benignly in the oropharyngeal area.
 Infections, when found, are similar to viridans Streptococci in range.
 Cases have been reported of endovascular infections (predominantly endocarditis) and also acute invasive infections.
 It has also been reported as among the most common bacteria present in teeth with cysts that do not resolve after repeated root canal treatments.

 A report of a human infection involving G. morbillorum in an Indian child was reported in 1999.

 Strains of this species are commonly resistant to penicillin.

 Bacteremia with G. morbillorum, among other bacteria, has been associated with colorectal cancer.